-When: Confessions are heard at St. Mary’s Church every Saturday from Noon to 12:45 PM, or anytime by advance appointment made by calling 508-429-4427.
+When: Confessions are heard at St. Mary’s Church on Saturdays from Noon to 12:45 PM, or by advance appointment.

 Where: The Reconciliation Room is located to the left of the church sanctuary.
 The room is arranged for anonymous or face to face confession according to the choice of the penitent.